Magdalene Teng

 AHPC Registered

-Maheen is also trained in reformer pilates and trigger point dry needling.
+Maheen is also trained in reformer pilates and trigger point dry needling, which she integrates into her treatments to address specific musculoskeletal issues.

 Glen Lee